commercelayer/contentful-gatsby-demo/README.md

 - **#shopping-bag-preview-total:** gets populated with the order total
 - **#shopping-bag-table:** the shopping bag line items container (table)
 - **#shopping-bag-close:** removes the ".open" class to the shopping bag container
-- **#shopping-bag-checkout:** redirects the customer to the hosted checkout pages
+- **#shopping-bag-checkout:** redirects the customer to the checkout pages

-The result is a full-featured shopping bag that lets customers manage their line items and proceed to Commerce Layer hosted checkout :tada:
+The result is a full-featured shopping bag that lets customers manage their line items and proceed to checkout :tada:

 ![Contentful + Commerce Layer Shopping Bag](docs/images/shopping_bag.png?raw=true "Contentful + Commerce Layer Shopping Bag")